Internal Governing Policies

 - The Chairperson/Unit Head shall be responsible for obtaining a complete applicant file as described in the vacancy announcement.

-- The Chairperson/Unit Head shall be responsible for ensuring that all applicants are sent an EEO card (print or electronic version), and directed to information about the department, the University, and the community.
+- The Chairperson/Unit Head shall be responsible for ensuring that all applicants are sent an EEO survey, and directed to information about the department, the University, and the community.

 Candidate Selection Process

 No candidates may be invited for interviews until Form C is approved by the Civil Rights Director, and normally the Dean/Director (also the Vice President, if designated in the Recruitment Plan).
 The Screening Committee shall function according to the charge outlined in the Recruitment Plan.